caratrb/bundler/UPGRADING.md

 for the bundler cap task, and the [documentation on deploying](http://bundler.io/deploying.html).

-## Bundler 0.8 to 0.9 and above
+## Carat 0.8 to 0.9 and above

-Upgrading to Bundler 0.9 from Bundler 0.8 requires upgrading several API calls in your Gemfile, and some workarounds if you are using Rails 2.3.
+Upgrading to Carat 0.9 from Carat 0.8 requires upgrading several API calls in your Gemfile, and some workarounds if you are using Rails 2.3.

 ### Gemfile Removals

-Bundler 0.9 removes the following Bundler 0.8 Gemfile APIs:
+Carat 0.9 removes the following Carat 0.8 Gemfile APIs:

 1. `disable_system_gems`: This is now the default (and only) option for bundler.
-Bundler uses the system gems you have specified in the Gemfile, and only the system gems you have specified (and their dependencies)
+Carat uses the system gems you have specified in the Gemfile, and only the system gems you have specified (and their dependencies)
 2. `disable_rubygems`: This is no longer supported.
 We are looking into ways to get the fastest performance out of each supported scenario, and we will make speed the default where possible.
-3. `clear_sources`: Bundler now defaults to an empty source list.
+3. `clear_sources`: Carat now defaults to an empty source list.
 If you want to include Rubygems, you can add the source via source "http://gemcutter.org".
 If you use bundle init, this source will be automatically added for you in the generated Gemfile
 4. `bundle_path`: You can specify this setting when installing via `bundle install /path/to/bundle`.
-Bundler will remember where you installed the dependencies to on a particular machine for future installs, loads, setups, etc.
+Carat will remember where you installed the dependencies to on a particular machine for future installs, loads, setups, etc.
-5. `bin_path`: Bundler no longer generates executables in the root of your app.
+5. `bin_path`: Carat no longer generates executables in the root of your app.
 You should use `bundle exec` to execute executables in the current context.

 ### Gemfile Changes

-Bundler 0.9 changes the following Bundler 0.8 Gemfile APIs:
+Carat 0.9 changes the following Carat 0.8 Gemfile APIs:

-1. Bundler 0.8 supported :only and :except as APIs for describing groups of gems.
-Bundler 0.9 supports a single `group` method, which you can use to group gems together.
+1. Carat 0.8 supported :only and :except as APIs for describing groups of gems.
+Carat 0.9 supports a single `group` method, which you can use to group gems together.
 See the above "Group" section for more information.